-Readers of primary source periodicals, whether print or electronic, deserve to be able to trust that what they are reading is original unless there is a clear statement that the article is being republished by the choice of the author and editor.
+Readers of primary source periodicals, whether print or electronic, deserve to be able to trust that what they are reading is original unless there is a clear statement that the author and editor are intentionally republishing an article.
 The bases of this position are international copyright laws, ethical conduct, and cost-effective use of resources.
 Duplicate publication of original research is particularly problematic, since it can result in inadvertent double counting or inappropriate weighting of the results of a single study, which distorts the available evidence.

 Most journals do not wish to receive papers on work that has already been reported in large part in a published article or is contained in another paper that has been submitted or accepted for publication elsewhere, in print or in electronic media.
 This policy does not preclude the journal considering a paper that has been rejected by another journal, or a complete report that follows publication of a preliminary report, such as an abstract or poster displayed at a professional meeting.
-Nor does it prevent journals considering a paper that has been presented at a scientific meeting but not published in full or that is being considered for publication in a proceedings or similar format.
-Press reports of scheduled meetings will not usually be regarded as breaches of this rule, but additional data or copies of tables and illustrations should not amplify such reports.
+It also does not prevent journals from considering a paper that has been presented at a scientific meeting but was not published in full or that is being considered for publication in a proceedings or similar format.
+Press reports of scheduled meetings are not usually regarded as breaches of this rule, but additional data or copies of tables and illustrations should not amplify such reports.
+The ICMJE does not consider results posted in clinical trial registries as previous publication if the results are presented in the registry in the form of a brief structured abstract or table.
+The Results registry should either cite the full publication or include a statement that indicates that the report has not been published in a peer-reviewed journal.

-When submitting a paper, the author must always make a full statement to the editor about all submissions and previous reports that might be regarded as redundant or duplicate publication of the same or very similar work.
+When submitting a paper, the author must always make a complete statement to the editor about all submissions and previous reports (including meeting presentations and posting of results in registries) that might be regarded as redundant or duplicate publication.
 The author must alert the editor if the manuscript includes subjects about which the authors have published a previous report or have submitted a related report to another publication.
 Any such report must be referred to and referenced in the new paper.
-Copies of such material should be included with the submitted paper to help the editor decide how to handle the matter.
+Copies of such material should be included with the submitted manuscript to help the editor decide how to handle the matter.